udayakumar-s/ej2-angular-docs/ej2-angular/pivotview/field-list.md

 {% previewsample "page.domainurl/code-snippet/pivot-grid/getting-started-cs83" %}

-## Show values button

-During runtime, the **Values** button in the field list can be moved to a different position (i.e., different index) among other fields in the column or row axis.
-To enable the **Values** button, set the [`showValuesButton`](https://ej2.syncfusion.com/angular/documentation/api/pivotview/#showvaluesbutton) property to **true**.

-> This support is only available for relational data sources.
+## Invoking dynamic Field List (Customized)

+Also, you can display the field list dialog independently through other means.
+For example, you can invoke the field list dialog on an external button click.
+To do so, set `renderMode` property to `Popup` and  since on button click, field list dialog will be invoked.

+> * Meanwhile, you can display the field list dialog over specific target element within a web page using `target` property.
+By default, the `target` value is "null", which by default refers the `document.body` element.
+> * To make field list interact with pivot table, you need to use the **updateView** and **update** methods for data source update in both field list and pivot table simultaneously.

+The below sample code illustrates the field list dialog invoked on an external button click.

 {% tabs %}
 {% highlight ts tabtitle="app.component.ts" %}